kiliankoe/iOS-tidbits/README.md

 3D Touch can not just be used to move the cursor, but by pressing harder you can also select ranges or, by pressing harder yet again, select entire sentences.

 Select text on non-3D-Touch devices by using a second finger ([thanks Martin](https://twitter.com/mrtnlst/status/1184201308020137984?s=21)).

+## Camera

+Camera can scan QR codes directly, don't install 3rd party apps for this.